danielnyga/pracmln-dev/doc/mlnquerytool.rst

 The MLN query tool is an interface to make inferences in a Markov logic network.
-The tool allows you to invoke the actual MLN inference algorithms of either the MLN engine.
+The tool allows you to invoke the actual MLN inference algorithms of the MLN engine.
 Once you start the actual algorithm, the tool window itself will be hidden as long as the job is running, while the output of the algorithm is written to the console for you to follow.
-At the beginning, the tools list the main input parameters for your convenience, and, at the end, the query tool additionally outputs the inference results to the console (so even if you are using the Alchemy system, there is not really a need to open the results file that is generated).
+At the beginning, the tools list the main input parameters for your convenience, and, at the end, the query tool additionally outputs the inference results to the console.

 The tool features integrated editors for ``.db`` and ``.mln`` files.
 If you modify a file in the internal editor, it will automatically be